 Unlike other conventional laser diodes, distributed feedback lasers do not use two mirrors to develop the optical cavity.
-Instead, in this narrow linewidth laser diode, grating acts as the wavelength selective element for at least one of the mirrors.
-It provides the feedback, which ultimately reflects light into the cavity to form the resonator.
+Instead, in this narrow linewidth laser diode, grating acts as the wavelength-selective element for at least one of the mirrors.
+It provides feedback, which ultimately reflects light into the cavity to form the resonator.

 Primarily, there are two types of DFB lasers– Fiber lasers and Semiconductor lasers.
-Semiconductor lasers can be defined as the device that causes laser oscillation by passing an electric current to the semiconductor.
-While the fibre lasers are the devices in which the light is channelled and amplified through fibre optic cable.
+Semiconductor lasers can be defined as a device that causes laser oscillation by passing an electric current to the semiconductor.
+While fibre lasers are devices in which the light is channelled and amplified through fibre optic cable.

-Below are some of the principal characteristics of the narrow linewidth laser, i.e. DFB laser.
+Below are some of the principal characteristics of the DFB laser.

-DFB lasers offer smooth and tunable control of the wavelength, low-noise, and narrow spectral width, making it a cost-effective, ideal narrow linewidth laser for fibre optic communication and sensing applications.
-Below are some of the key applications of DFB lasers.
+DFB lasers offer smooth and tunable control of the wavelength, low noise, and narrow spectral width, making it a cost-effective, ideal narrow linewidth laser for fibre optic communication and sensing applications.
+Below are some of the key applications of these lasers.

-DFBs are widely used in the telecommunication industry.
-Besides, the integrated DFB lasers are highly preferred in optical communication applications, such as DWDM, where tunable laser signal is desired.
+Distributed feedback lasers are widely used in the telecommunication industry.
+Besides, integrated DFB lasers are highly preferred in optical communication applications, such as DWDM, where a tunable laser signal is desired.

-Being a narrow linewidth laser, DFB lasers are also used in sensing where the extremely narrow linewidth is required or in gas sensing applications where the absorbing gas signal is detected while wavelength tuning the DFB laser.
+Being a narrow linewidth laser, distributed feedback lasers are also used in sensing where the extremely narrow linewidth is required or in gas sensing applications where the absorbing gas signal is detected while wavelength tuning the DFB laser.

 DFB lasers are widely accepted in the medical field too.
 Its shrinking size, cost, and user-friendliness make it an ideal instrument for minor soft tissue procedures.
-From dentistry to spectroscopy to photodynamic therapy, DFB lasers are now adopted by almost every medical branch.
+From dentistry to spectroscopy to photodynamic therapy, It is now adopted by almost every medical branch.